patrick-crawford/WEB322-Backup/notes/week12.md

 });
 ```

-Similairly, if we wish to compare the "hashed" text with plain text (to see if a user-entered password matches the value in the DB), we use:
+Similarly, if we wish to compare the "hashed" text with plain text (to see if a user-entered password matches the value in the DB), we use:

 ```javascript
 // Pull the password "hash" value from the DB and compare it to "myPassword123" (match)